ChrisDeCleene/prokeepReactApp/README.md

 - Login form with an email input and a password input.
 - Login form validates that the email is a valid email input.
 - The password field checks for at least five characters before you process the submit action.
-- Includes unit test for the form – testing both a valid login and an invalid login.
+- Includes unit test for the Auth form – testing both a valid login and an invalid login.
 (React Testing Library + Jest)
 - Local storage used to storage user session data and persist logged in status.
-- React Router used to add pages and create seamless experience for users.

 ## Technologies Used